microsoft/azure-pipelines-yaml/design/variables-in-pipelines.md

 For YAML, it's a `version: 2` keyword at the root level of the file.
 YAML v2 may also introduce other breaking changes; those need to be documented elsewhere.

+## Variable scope

+We'll ensure everything under System.\* is available at orchestration time, including for pipeline run numbers.
+Variables under Pipelines.\* will also be available at orchestration time including run numbers.
+*TODO: Ensure this is possible.*
+Agent.\* variables are never available at orchestration time.